 King’s Books is owned by sweet pea Flaherty, who took over the bookstore from John Schoppert and Pat McDermott in 2010. sweet pea has been a bookseller since 2000, starting at McDermott Books and A Room of One’s Own Feminist Bookstore in Madison, Wisconsin. sweet pea moved to Tacoma to work at King’s Books in 2003.

 King’s Books is graced by the presence of dapper shop cat Herbert, who joined the staff in 2015.
-You can often hear him talking around meal time.
+You can often hear him talking around mealtime.
 He is preceded by bookstore cats Harriet (at bookstore 2001-2008), Miko (at bookstore 2003-2014), and Atticus (at bookstore 2009-2018).

 Check their website and order your books or come visit!